Appointment of Representative

 A Blue Shield of California Medicare plan enrollee may appoint any individual (such as a relative, friend, advocate, an attorney, or any physician) to act as his or her representative and file an appeal on his or her behalf.

-Also, the court may authorize a representative (surrogate) to act in accordance with State Law to file an appeal for an enrollee.
-A surrogate could include, but is not limited to:
+Also, the court may authorize a representative to act in accordance with State Law to file an appeal for an enrollee.
+A representative could include, but is not limited to:

 To make this designation, both the enrollee making the appointment and the representative accepting the appointment must sign, date, and complete a representative form.

-A surrogate is not required to produce a representative form in the case of an incapacitated status or legally incompetent status of an enrollee.
-Instead, he or she must produce other appropriate legal papers supporting his or her status as the enrollee's authorized representative.
+A representative is not required to produce a representative form in the case of an incapacitated or legally incompetent status of an enrollee.
+Instead, they must produce other appropriate legal papers supporting his or her status as the enrollee's authorized representative.

 A signed Appointment of Representative Form or an equivalent written notice must include the following:

-- Medicare plan member's/enrollee's name, address, telephone number, Health Insurance Claim Number (HICN), or Medicare Identifier (ID) or plan ID number
+- Medicare plan member’s or enrollee’s Medicare Identifier (ID) or plan ID number

-- Name of the individual being appointed and the appointee's address, telephone number and professional status or relationship to the member
+- Appointee’s professional status or relationship to the member

-The form should also contain a statement that the enrollee is authorizing the representative to act on his or her behalf for the claim(s) at issue, and a statement authorizing disclosure of individually identifying information to the representative.
-The notice must be signed and dated by both the enrollee making the appointment and the individual being appointed as representative, and must include a statement that the representative accepts the appointment.
+The form should also contain a statement that the enrollee is authorizing the representative to act on his or her behalf for the claim(s) at issue.
+It must also include a statement authorizing disclosure of individually identifying information to the representative.
+The notice must be signed and dated by both the enrollee making the appointment and the appointee as representative.
+Please include a statement that the representative accepts the appointment.
 The supporting authorized representative's status must be included with each appeal.

 An Appointment of Representative is valid for one year, unless revoked, from the date that the appointment is signed by both the member and the representative.
 Also, the representation is valid for the duration of the appeal.

 A photocopy of the signed representative form must be submitted with future appeals on behalf of the enrollee in order to continue representation.
-However, the photocopied form is only good for one year after the date of the enrollee's signature.
+The photocopied form is only good for one year after the date of the enrollee's signature.

-Any appeal received with a photocopied representative form that is more than one year old is invalid; a new form must be executed by the enrollee.
+Any appeal received with a photocopied representative form that is more than one year old is invalid.
+The enrollee must execute a new form.

 Appointment of representative form